johnlpage/UniBench/reporting/report.md

 ## High-level comparison of querying types

+___THIS PART IS STILL UNDER CONSTRUCTION AND BEING VALIDATED___ __TO BE REDONE AS LARGER INSTANCE MEANT TOO MUCH CACHING, INCREAS DATA SIZE__

 ### Description

 This looks at a high level at various forms of simple indexed querying, including those with an imperfect index.
-The test inserts 5,000,000 4KB Documents, These are divided into 12,500 groups with the field 'group' having an integer group id.
+The test inserts 5,000,000 4KB Documents.
+These are divided into 12,500 groups with the field 'group' having an integer group id.
 There are 400 documents in each group.
-The documents in a group are not contiguous in the database, as we would not expect them to be in an unclustered collection.
+The documents in a group are not inserted contiguously in the database, as we would not expect them to be in a real-world collection.

 Tests run on the whole data set and on a subset to show cached and uncached results.
-Tests may fetch a single document, a set from the saem group or a single document from many different groups.
+Tests may fetch a single document, a set from the same group or a single document from many different groups.

 Within the group the field group_seq has a value 0–400 allowing us to fetch a